Edit Blog Post

 After lunch we had just one more stop before Pica which was the only tourist attraction just 34kms from Pica.
 It was the Geoglyphs Pintados which are similar to the Nazca Lines but smaller and likely done by the same people.
 But you can see these from the ground rather than having to fly in a plane to see them.
 These were quite fascinating and you can see them as you walk along a one kilometer pathway.
 They are formed by the either the clearance of rocky ground or the piling of rocks on clear ground.
 Some of them look quite modern in their design.

 It was then a short 45 minute drive to the town of Pica.
-Pica is a quiet town with some street art which we didn't expect and has a church with a Moorish influenced design.
-We went inside and instead of the usual sombre quiet, we found locals preparing for celebration of some sort and children playing on the floor with their toys and making lots of noise.
-It is also quiet open and has plenty of natural light.
+Pica is a quiet town with some street art which we didn't expect and has a church Iglesia San Andres (Saint Andrew Church) with a Moorish influenced design.
+We went inside and instead of the usual sombre silence, we found locals preparing for celebration of some sort and children playing on the floor with their toys and making lots of noise.
+It is also quite open and has plenty

 ; mem: 1.3mb